Junior Cycle: Results

 Junior Cert results are not a prerequisite for the Leaving Certificate, so that all students may continue to their next year of education no matter what their results.
 The Junior Certificate (and more so, the Leaving Certificate) results take centre place in the Irish media during the week surrounding their release.
 The newspapers publish various statistics about the exam and cover high achievers (some receive ten or more "A" grades).
-In 2019 much controversy was caused by the delaying of the results from the usual 12–15 September dates until 4 October.
+In 2019, much controversy was caused by the delaying of the results from the usual 12–15 September dates until 4 October.
+The 2022 exam was the first to be held in two years due to the COVID-19 pandemic with results being issued on 23 November due to a shortage of examiners and the prioritisation given to marking the Leaving Certificate.

-Appealing grades
+Appeals of grades

 If a student is unhappy with a grade they received on any of the exam results, they may appeal the decision made by the SEC.
-They need to pay a fee (in 2010 the fee was set at €32 per exam) and the principal of the school writes a letter of appeal application to the State Examinations Commission, stating the candidate's name, exam number and the exam they would like to appeal.
-There is a deadline to appeal, usually 14–21 days after the results are published, in which the student's application must be made.
-The appeal results are usually handed out mid-November.
-The grade that is received this time is final, and no more appeals can be made.
-If the candidate's grade did not change, no further action will be taken.
-However, if a change did occur, then the candidate will be refunded the appeal fee via a Cheque made out to the principal of the school.
-These refunds take time to be issued, but in an appeal made in September of one year, the refund was issued as late as March in the following year.
+They need to pay a fee (in 2010 the fee was set at €32 per exam) and the principal of the school will have to write a letter of appeal application to the State Examinations Commission, stating the candidate's name, exam number and the exam they would like to appeal.
+There is a deadline to appeal, usually 14–21 days after the results are published.
+The appeal results are usually issued mid-November.
+The grade that is received after appeal is final.
+If the candidate's grade does not change, no further action will be taken.
+However, if a change does occur, then the candidate will be refunded the appeal fee via a cheque made out to the principal of the school.
+These refunds take time to be issued, and in an appeal made in September of one year, the refund was issued as late as March in the following year.

 Drop-outs

 Although school attendance in Ireland is very high, some students drop out of the education system after completion of the Junior Certificate.
 Those who stay in the education system sit the Leaving Certificate – the requirement for university entry in Ireland.
 A new type of Leaving Certificate, the Leaving Certificate Applied has been designed to discourage people from dropping out.
 This is all practical work and students may work after school or do an apprenticeship, respectively.

-The vast majority of students continue from lower level to senior level, with only 12.3% leaving after the Junior Certificate.
+The vast majority of students continue from junior level to senior level, with only 12.3% leaving after the Junior Certificate.
 This is lower than the EU average of 15.2%.